matheothomas/labyrinth/README.md

 # Labyrinth
+The goal of this project is to visualise a labyrinth, to learn how to generate one and how to solve it.

 ## Roadmap
-- [ ] Make a graphical interface to display the maze.
+- [x] Make a graphical interface to display the maze.
 - [ ] Make a maze generator.
 - [ ] Make a maze solver.